ncleves/10bit-cpu-isa/README.md

 store r4, r5			# put total # of evens into address 3
 halt					# end
 ```

+Problem 2: String matching.
+Address 9 contains two bytes.
+Search for those two bytes in order, in a 48-halfword (96 byte) array starting at address 96.
+If found, store the index at which the first byte is found in address 10.
+If not found, store –1 at address 10.
+Note that the string could span a halfword boundary.

+(For example, if M[9] contains 0xA713, and the values, starting at 96, are 0x2345, 0xA756, 0x329F, 0x30A7, 0x1394, ... you would store 3 in M[10].
+Assume that the high byte of a halfword comes sequentially before the low byte.)

 #####Problem 2 - Instructions:
 ```